-In this page, we will calculate the derivative of the natural logarithm by using two equivalent forms to express the increment ratio: for \( h \to 0 \) and for \( x \to x_0 \).
-Formally, we have:
+On this page we will see how to calculate the derivative of the natural logarithm using two equivalent forms to express the difference quotient: for \( h \to 0 \) and for \( x \to x_0 \).
+Formally, as:

 \[ \lim_{h \to 0}\frac{\ln(x + h) - \ln(x)}{h}, \quad \lim_{x \to x_0}\frac{\ln(x) - \ln(x_0)}{x - x_0} \]

-Difference Quotient Limit as \( h \to 0 \)
+Limit of the difference quotient for \( h \to 0 \)

-By applying this definition to the function \( \ln(x) \), we obtain:
+Applying this definition to the function \( \ln(x) \), we obtain:

 \[ f'(x) = \lim_{h \to 0} \frac{\ln(x + h) - \ln(x)}{h} \quad ( * ) \]